y330/y330/README.md

 - ⌨ My main development language is **Python**, and I have used various packages incuding Numpy, Pandas, Matplotlib, Pygame, and many more!

-- 💬 Ask me about **Python, HTML/CSS/JS, or general programming concepts**
+- 💬 Ask me about **Python, HTML/CSS/JS, programming concepts, or general development**

 - 📫 How to reach me **avivyonah@gmail.com**